 THE MINDSET OF THOSE WHO WILL STAND

 Thirdly, they worship God despite their circumstances.
 “In everything give thanks; for this is the will of God in Christ Jesus for you.”
 (1 Thessalonians 5:18).
 People around David could not understand how he could worship God despite the pain in his heart.
 “So David arose from the ground, washed and anointed himself, and changed his clothes; and he went into the house of the Lord and worshiped.
 Then he went to his own house; and when he requested, they set food before him, and he ate.”(2 Samuel 12:20).
-In that culture, as it is now, everyone expected David to be mourning, but he chose to worship instead.
-When we seem to have done all and situations do not change, avoid being stuck.
-Let’s move on with our lives.
+In that culture, as it is now, everyone expected David to be mourning, instead, he chose to worship.
+When you have done all and situations do not change, refuse to be stuck, move on with your life.

-I believe that it’s the way to frustrate the devil – to act in a way that is opposite what he expects of you.
+That’s the way to frustrate the enemy – to act in a way that is opposite what he expects of you.
 If his intention is for you to be sad, rejoice instead; if he wants you to murmur and complain, worship God instead; if he wants you to blame God for things that didn’t work out right, give God quality praise and thanksgiving instead.
 When it’s all over, let the enemy know that you are not going to give up and die.
-So, when you seem to have done all but nothing changes keep standing because God has the ability to turn what seems like an adversity today into an opportunity tomorrow.
+So, when you seem to have done all but nothing changes, keep on standing because God has the ability to turn what seems like an adversity today into an opportunity tomorrow.